ceciliacloud/Project1-web-stack-implementation-lamp/README.md

 # web-stack-implementation

-Hello and welcome to the Web Stack Implementation proejct!
+Hello and welcome to the Web Stack Implementation project!

 What is a Web Stack?
 It is is a group of software components, used to implement or set up various applications (for example, a website).
 The "stack" refers to the specific layered components (e.g. OS system, webserver, script interpreter, and database) which are built ontop of each other.
 One of the most popular web stacks include LAMP, which stands for Linux, Apache, MySQL, and PHP.
 The LAMP stack will be used for this project!